Dhanalakshmi-I/Servlets/README.md

-Library Management System
+Library Management System (Servlet + JDBC)

-This project is a Java web application developed using Java Servlets and JDBC.
-It demonstrates how to handle HTTP requests and responses, connect to a database using JDBC, and perform basic database operations.
-The project showcases the fundamentals of backend web development using Java and follows the MVC architecture concept.
+📌 Project Description

+This project is a Library Management System built using Java Servlets, JDBC, and a relational database (for example, MySQL).
+It allows users to manage book records and perform library operations through a web interface by connecting to the database using JDBC.

+🚀 Features

+Add, update, delete book information

+List and search books

+Manage book records using servlet controllers

+Database operations using JDBC

+Web interface for user interaction

-Technologies Used:
+🛠 Technologies Used

-Java

-Servlets
+Java Servlets

-JDBC
+JDBC (Java Database Connectivity)

-HTML

-Apache Tomcat

-MySQL (or any relational database)
+MySQL (or your chosen RDBMS)

+HTML / JSP (for frontend pages)

+Apache Tomcat (or other servlet container)

+(Adjust names if your actual file names differ.)

+🎯 Learning Outcomes

+Understand how to use Servlets to handle HTTP requests

+Learn how to connect Java apps to a database using JDBC

+Perform CRUD operations with SQL

+Build a basic web application with database interaction